Afoxcute/swapex/README.md

 The swap feature works seamlessly on the localhost during development.
 However, I have experienced some difficulties after hosting the application.
 I am actively working to resolve these issues and appreciate your patience.

-## Donations
-If you find this project useful and would like to support its development, consider making a donation.
-Donations can be made directly to our Solana wallet address provided in the application.
-Your support is greatly appreciated!